Juneteenth: The Civil War Was A Black Revolution

 Juneteenth and I have this memory about an exhibit I once viewed about slavery at the New York City Historical Society.
 New York once held the distinction of having the most slaves in the North.
 It was second only to South Carolina.
 And long after the transport of enslaved Africans was outlawed—it was punishable by death–New York Harbor smoothed the passage of slave ships until at least 1858.

-But I remember less about what was said about the horrors of New York than I do about the imagery.
+But I remember less about what was said about the horrors of the New York, than I do about the imagery.
 All the terrible imagery you can conjure: it was there.
 Beaten Black bodies.
 Chained Black bodies.
 Broken Black bodies.
-All that evidence of the seemingly limitless depth of white American depravity: what Toni Morrison once called
+All that evidence of the seemingly limitless depth of white American depravity: what Toni Morrison once called unspeakable things, unspoken.

 But the images and documents from that exhibit, they came to speak.
 Sort of.